bitaemi/React-app-Hooks-Context-reducers/javascript-weird-parts/README.md

     - Syntax Parser = a program that:

-            - reads your code and tells if is valid grammer;
+            - reads your code, char by char, and tells if is valid grammer;

-            - interprets and returns something ( intermediates );
+            - interprets and returns something (intermediates);

+            - is part of the JS Engine

     - Lexical environment = where something sits physicaly in the code you write